MarkEdmondson1234/googleAuthR/cran-comments.md

 ## Test environments
-* local OS X install, R 3.5.0
+* local OS X install, R 3.6.1
-* Ubuntu 14.04.5 LTS (on travis-ci), R 3.6.0
+* Ubuntu 14.04.5 LTS (on travis-ci), R 3.6.1
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (on r-hub)

 ## R CMD check results

-This is the first attempt for 0.8.1.
+This is the first attempt for 1.0.0.

 I have corrected the WARNINGS that have appeared from the devtools removing some functions to usethis.

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs

-There was 1 NOTE:

-* Namespaces in Imports field not imported from:
-     'R6'
-     All declared Imports should be used.

 R6 is a runtime dependency